rickyhai11/black_hole_v1/doc/source/configuration.rst

 Configuration in [cache]
 ----------------------------------------

-The [cache] section is used by kingbird engine to access the quota information for Nova, Cinder, Neutron in each region in order to reduce the KeyStone load while retrieving the endpoint information each time.
+The [cache] section is used by playnetmano_rm engine to access the quota information for Nova, Cinder, Neutron in each region in order to reduce the KeyStone load while retrieving the endpoint information each time.

-configuration items for kingbird-engine
+configuration items for playnetmano_rm-engine
 """""""""""""""""""""""""""""""""""""""

 auth_uri